Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Introduction

-Our contributions can be summarized as follows \begin{itemize} \item We propose a novel region-based active learning approach dubbed SSDR-AL. SSDR-AL can capitalize on both spatial-geometrical information and the internal relationships between the superpoints to reason about the best candidates to be labeled. \item We design a noise-aware iterative labeling strategy.
-Being simple yet effective, it improves the previous dominant labeling-based methods which are prone to assign wrong classes to the minority points within a superpoint. \item The proposed SSDR-AL achieves state-of-the-art performance on the S3DIS~\cite{armeni2017joint} and Semantic3D~\cite{hackel2017semantic3d}, which significantly reduces the annotation cost by up to $63.0\%$ and $24.0\%$ lower compared to the baseline in achieving $90\%$ fully supervised learning, respectively.
+The contributions of this paper can be summarised as follows: \begin{itemize} \itemsep-0.1em \item We propose a novel superpoint-based active learning approach, dubbed SSDR-AL, for point cloud semantic segmentation.
+SSDR-AL can capitalize on both spatial-geometrical information and the internal relationship between superpoints to reason about the best samples to be labeled in an active learning framework. \item We design a noise-aware iterative labeling strategy.
+Being simple yet effective, it improves the previous dominant labeling-based methods which are prone to assign wrong classes to the minority points within a superpoint, which further boosts SSDR-AL in practice. \item The proposed SSDR-AL achieves state-of-the-art performance on S3DIS~\cite{armeni2017joint} and Semantic3D~\cite{hackel2017semantic3d} datasets, which significantly reduces the annotation cost by up to $63.0\%$ and $24.0\%$ compared to the baseline method in achieving $90\%$ performance of fully supervised learning, respectively.